An employee's gross pay is $3,800 and total deductions are $1,140. What is the net pay?

 Memory Technique

-Think 'NET catches what's LEFT' - net pay is what's left after deductions are subtracted from gross pay.
+Remember 'NET catches what's LEFT': Net pay is what's left after deductions are caught and removed from gross pay.
+Think of a fishing net catching deductions - what falls through is your net pay.

 More Business & Finance Questions